mrlacey/CommentLinks/README.md

 ### Include partial file paths

-Files will be found anywhere in the solution, even other projects.
+Files will be found anywhere in the solution, even in other projects.
 If you have more than one file with the same name, you can specify the directory name the file is in too.

 ```cs
 // link:include/mapManager.js